danielhrisca/asammdf/README.md

 other optional dependencies

 * cChardet : to detect non-standard unicode encodings
-* PyQt4 or PyQt5 : for GUI tool
+* PyQt5 : for GUI tool
 * pyqtgraph : for GUI tool and Signal plotting
 * matplotlib : as fallback for Signal plotting